Judge Skelly Wright

 (Courtesy: Harvard Law School Forum)

-Judge James Skelly Wright was born in New Orleans on January 14, 1911 and educated there.
+Judge James Skelly Wright was born on January 14, 1911 in New Orleans and educated there.
 He received his J.D. degree from Loyola University School of Law in 1934, and served as Judge of U.S. District Court for the Eastern District of Louisiana from 1949 to 1962 [1].

 Judge Wright's service in New Orleans was terminated April 15, 1962, when he was commissioned to serve on the U.S. Court of Appeals for the District of Columbia.
 Prior to his reassignment, he had been instrumental in enforcing the desegregation of public facilities in New Orleans, including the Orleans Parish public schools, which incurred the wrath of uptown society, the business community, and the then powerful White Citizens' Council of New Orleans [2].